 Climate Justice

-For example, the climate emergency most adversely affects those lacking access to resilient or secure housing, and extreme temperatures can disproportionately affect people with a disability.
+For example, the climate emergency most adversely affects those lacking access to resilient or secure housing, and extreme temperatures can disproportionately affect disabled people.
 Communities placed in polluted or toxic environments will experience illnesses that could have been avoided, and bear increased health costs as a direct consequence.
 Tragic cases like that of Ella Kissi-Debrah, a nine-year-old girl from London who died after repeated asthma attacks due to living close to a polluting highway, and who is the first person to have air pollution as the cause of death on her death certificate, foreshadow what awaits us all unless we take urgent action.

 The current field of European climate activists is white and middle-class-dominated, and priorities in campaigns, policy efforts, and litigation reflect this.
 While there are great successes in climate litigation, current work does not take an explicitly intersectional approach that foregrounds the disproportionate impact the climate emergency has on marginalised communities.
-The combination of the absence of this work, the urgency of the crisis, and the explicit call for action expressed in the community consultation underlines the need to build work in this area as soon as possible.
+The combination of the absence of this work, the urgency of the crisis, and the explicit call for action expressed in our 2022 community consultation underline the need to build work in this area as soon as possible.

-We are currently in the process of building cases with communities and connecting the dots between organisations, movements, and collectives so that together, we can co-create litigation projects that truly benefit those who need it most.
-Keep an eye on our Instagram, Twitter, and LinkedIn, to hear about updates on this and more.
+Building on this foundation, we are currently in the process of building cases with communities and connecting the dots between organisations, movements, and collectives so that together, we can co-create litigation projects that truly benefit those who need it most.

 From our blog